 The site is believed to have been constructed during the Incan Empire (1438-1532) and served as a strategic military and religious center for the Incas.
 The ruins at Pisac include a temple complex, a residential area, and several administrative and military buildings.

-One of the most impressive features of Pisac is its agricultural terraces, built into the steep mountainside and used for farming crops such as corn, potatoes, and quinoa.
-The terraces were designed to maximize irrigation and prevent erosion, and they are still used by local farmers today.
+One of Pisac's most impressive features is its agricultural terraces, built into the steep mountainside and used for farming crops such as corn, potatoes, and quinoa.
+The terraces were designed to maximize irrigation and prevent erosion, and local farmers still use them today.

 Pisac Market is a vibrant outdoor market located in the town of Pisac.
 It is famous for its colorful displays of handicrafts, textiles, and traditional Peruvian foods.